mws-dev/Fishbowl-Connector-Net/README.md

 # Known Issues
 - Not all commands are implemented.
 Pull requests welcome!
 - It's slow.
 It has to `Thread.Sleep()` for a minimum of 1 second between sending the request and receiving a response or the response will ***always*** be empty.
+- You cannot use parameterized queries.
+So you have to control what gets sent or write your own SQL injection filter (or use one that someone else has already written).